knuguru/ToDoApp/README.md

 "# ToDoApp"

-A simple app that allows users to add, update and delete tasks
+A simple app that provides users with an ability to add, update and delete tasks.

+It uses FlatList for rendering the task list and showcases how to use 'useState' and 'useEffect'

+The app can be further extended to provide more features.

 ![1](https://github.com/knuguru/ToDoApp/assets/161977397/2935c1d6-c055-463b-ae48-233df50a34d4)